MicrosoftLearning/mslearn-postgresql/Instructions/Labs/16-analyze-sentiment.md

 ---
 lab:
-    title: 'Perform Sentiment Analysis'
+    title: 'Analyze Sentiment'
     module: 'Build AI apps with Azure Database for PostgreSQL'
 ---

-# Perform Sentiment Analysis
+# Analyze Sentiment

-As part of the AI-powered app you are building for Margie's Travel, you would like to provide users with information on the sentiment of individual reviews and the overall sentiment of all reviews for a given rental listing.
-To accomplish this, you will use the `azure_ai` extension in Azure Database for PostgreSQL flexible server to integrate sentiment analysis functionality into your database.
+As part of the AI-powered app you are building for Margie's Travel, you want to provide users with information on the sentiment of individual reviews and the overall sentiment of all reviews for a given rental property.
+To accomplish this, use the `azure_ai` extension in Azure Database for PostgreSQL flexible server to integrate sentiment analysis functionality into your database.

 ## Before you start